Edwina Dumm: Biography

 After the Monitor folded, Dumm moved to New York City, where she continued her art studies at the Art Students League.
 She was hired by the George Matthew Adams Service to create Cap Stubbs and Tippie, a family strip following the lives of a boy Cap, his dog Tippie, their family, and neighbors.
 Cap's grandmother, Sara Bailey, is prominently featured, and may have been based on Dumm's own grandmother, Sarah Jane Henderson, who lived with their family.
 The strip was strongly influenced by Mark Twain’s Adventures of Huckleberry Finn, as well as Dumm’s favorite comic, Buster Brown by Richard F. Outcault.
 Dumm worked very fast; according to comics historian Martin Sheridan, she could pencil a daily strip in an hour.

 Her love of dogs is evident in her strips as well as her illustrations for books and magazines, such as Sinbad, her weekly dog page which ran in both Life and the London Tatler.

 She illustrated Alexander Woollcott's Two Gentlemen and a Lady.
 For Sonnets from the Pekinese and Other Doggerel (Macmillan, 1936) by Burges Johnson (1877–1963), she illustrated "Losted" and other poems.

 From the 1931 through the 1960s, she drew another dog for the newspaper feature Alec the Great, in which she illustrated verses written by her brother, Robert Dennis Dumm.
 Their collaboration was published as a book in 1946.
 In the late 1940s, she drew the covers for sheet music by her friend and neighbor, Helen Thomas, who did both music and lyrics.
 During the 1940s, she also contributed Tippie features to various comic books including All-American Comics and Dell Comics.

 In 1950, Dumm, Hilda Terry, and Barbara Shermund became the first women to be inducted into the National Cartoonists Society.

 When the George Matthew Adams Service went out of business in 1965, Dumm's strip was picked up by The Washington Star Syndicate.
 Dumm continued to write and draw Tippie until her 1966 retirement (which brought the strip to an end).

 Personal life

 Dumm never married.
 After she retired from her comic strip, she remained active with watercolor paintings, photography and helping the elderly at her New York City apartment building when she was well into her eighties.

 Awards

 She was a recipient of the National Cartoonists Society Gold Key Award in 1978, and remained the only woman to win this award until 2013.

+In 2026, Dumm was selected for inclusion in the Eisner Hall of Fame.